srk810/AZ-220-Microsoft-Azure-IoT-Developer/Instructions/Labs/LAB_AK_13-deploy-and-debug-custom-azure-iot-edge-module.md

 In this lab, you will complete the following activities:

-* Verify Lab Prerequisites
+* Verify that the lab prerequisites are met (that you have the required Azure resources)
-* Create Container Registry
+* Create the Container Registry
 * Create and customize an Edge module
 * Deploy modules to Edge device